An exploration of the past, present and future of a Toronto landmark

 Archives of Ontario

-An icon of Art Moderne architecture and Art Deco interior design since 1930, College Park was originally conceived as an opulent retail landmark.
-The Great Depression forced a scaling back of renowned architects Ross & Macdonald’s original wedding cake design, but it was nonetheless the second largest department store in North America at the time.
+An icon of Art Moderne architecture and Art Deco interior design since 1930, College Park was originally conceived as an opulent, 38-storey retail landmark.
+The Great Depression forced Eaton’s to scale back renowned architects Ross and Macdonald’s original wedding cake design, but it was nonetheless the second-largest department store in North America at the time.

-The Tyndall limestone building was known as Eaton’s College Street until 1977 when the Eaton’s Centre opened at Yonge and Dundas.
-The retailer abandoned the building to a mishmash of uses, and the building’s crown jewel, the seventh-floor Eaton Auditorium, fell into disrepair.
+The Tyndall Stone building was known as Eaton’s College Street until 1977 when The Eaton Centre opened at Yonge and Dundas.
+The retailer abandoned the building to a mishmash of uses and the building’s crown jewel, the seventh-floor Eaton Auditorium, fell into disrepair.
 Designed by Jacques Carlu, it hosted renowned performers such as Billie Holiday and Duke Ellington.
-When GWL Realty Advisors took over College Park in 2000, the seventh floor was restored to its former glory and reopened in 2003 as The Carlu.
+When GWLRA took over College Park in 2000, the seventh floor was restored to its former glory and reopened in 2003 as The Carlu.

-Spearheaded by GWL Realty Advisors (GWLRA), College Park 100 benefits from a team of Canada’s leading designers, planners, heritage experts and thinkers.
+Spearheaded by GWLRA, College Park 100 benefits from a team of Canada’s leading designers, planners, heritage experts and thinkers.

-The team will work alongside an extensive group of stakeholders, including the public and city staff, to explore the future potential of the site.
+The team will work alongside an extensive list of stakeholders, including the public and City staff, to explore the future potential of the site.

 Project Timeline